 - Art.office – for sales management.

 As you can see, Kunstmatrix offers a variety of services to their subscribers.
 For the purpose of this review, however, I focus just on the 3D exhibition program which is the one I used.

 Why An Online Exhibition?

-Well it took a while to explore the various options available but then I found Kunstmatrix and decided to give it a month’s trial.
-That took place in November 2017 with my exhibition ‘Memories of Samurai’, based on my Samurai collection of images.
+Well it took a while to explore the various options available but then I found Kunstmatrix and decided to give the 3D exhibition a month’s trial.
+My first exhibition was called ‘Memories of Samurai’, based on my Samurai collection of images.

 Since then I have hosted several 3D exhibitions on my website and each time I have seen an increase in views as a result.

 It is a fresh way of presenting artwork and the feedback from users is that it is a fun way to look at images.
-Each of the exhibitions are featured in a blog post and have a YouTube video created of the works on show.
+I featured each exhibition in a blog post and have a YouTube video created of the works on show.
 This is an example of the video I created to accompany one of my Kunstmatrix exhibitions.